-- National government must enhance local capacity to ensure that the allocations for water and sanitation are not under-spent or spent wastefully, and should identify gaps in local capacity, ensuring that budget allocations - Donors should make information about their disbursements publicly available and accessible, so that people are informed of allocations and - As with national governments, donors should release any funds they have
+National government must enhance local capacity to ensure that the allocations for water and sanitation are not under-spent or spent wastefully, and should identify gaps in local capacity, ensuring that budget allocations reflect these needs.

+Donors should make information about their disbursements publicly available and accessible, so that people are informed of allocations and expected expenditures.

+As with national governments, donors should release any funds they have promised promptly.